imysh578/Self-Study/Rust/rust_lang_book/04. Understanding Ownership/02_references_and_borrowing.md

 - Mutable references have one big restriction:
   - cannot borrow more than once at a time
-  - preventing multiple mutable referecnes to the same data at the same time
+  - preventing multiple mutable references to the same data at the same time

 ```rust
 fn main() {